opsxcq/docker-helloworld-http/README.md

         web2:
             image: strm/helloworld-http

+To run the image use the command:

+    docker-compose up

 And you will see in the result that the balancer is working and balancing the request through images ```web1``` and ```web2```